Adaptive Feature Abstraction for Translating Video to Text: Experiments

-We consider the RGB frames of videos as input, and all videos are resized to $112 \times 112$ spatially, with 2 frames per second; note that the temporal sample rate of the videos are consequently consistent, but not necessarily the total number of frames.
-The C3D \citep{tran2014learning} is pretrained on Sports-1M dataset \citet{karpathy2014large}, consisting of 1.1 million sports videos belonging to 487 categories.
-We extract the features from four convolutional layers and one fully connected layer, named as {\em pool2, pool3, pool4, pool5} and {\em fc-7} in the C3D \citep{tran2014learning}, respectively.
-The model architecture of C3D is provided in Appendix \ref{sec:c3d}.
-The kernel sizes of the convolutional transformation in \eqref{eq:conv_trans} are $7\times 7 \times 7$, $5\times 5 \times 5$ and $3\times 3 \times 3$ for layer {\em pool2, pool3} and {\em pool4} with $3\times 3 \times 3$, $2\times 2 \times 2$ and $1\times 1\times 1$ zero padding, respectively. $f(\cdot)$ is implemented by ReLU \citep{relu}, followed by 3D max-pooling with $8\times 8 \times 8$, $4\times 4 \times 4$ and $2\times 2 \times 2$ ratios.
-More details for achieving spatiotemporal alignment are provided in Appendix \ref{sec:dimension} .
+We consider the RGB frames of videos as input, and all videos are resized to $112 \times 112$ spatially, with 2 frames per second.
+The C3D~\citep{tran2014learning} is pretrained on Sports-1M dataset~\citep{karpathy2014large}, consisting of 1.1 million sports videos belonging to 487 categories.
+We extract the features from four convolutional layers and one fully connected layer, named as {\em pool2, pool3, pool4, pool5} and {\em fc-7} in the C3D~\citep{tran2014learning}, respectively.
+Detailed model architectures and training settings are provided in Appendix.

-All recurrent matrices in the LSTM are initialized with orthogonal initialization \citep{saxe2013exact}.
-We initialize non-recurrent weights from a uniform distribution in $[-0.01,0.01]$ and all the bias terms are initialized to zero.
-Word embedding vectors are initialized with the publicly available \emph{word2vec} vectors that were trained on 100 billion words from Google News, which have dimensionality 300, and were trained using a continuous bag-of-words architecture \citep{mikolov2013distributed}.
-The embedding vectors of words not present in the pre-trained set are initialized randomly.
-The number of hidden units in the LSTM is set as 512 and we use mini-batches of size $32$.
-Gradients are clipped if the norm of the parameter vector exceeds 5 \citep{Sutskever2014nips}.
-The number of samples for multi-sample stochastic lower bound is set to 10.
-We do not perform any dataset-specific tuning and regularization other than dropout \citep{dropout} and early stopping on validation sets.
-The Adam algorithm \cite{adam} with learning rate 0.0002 is utilized for optimization.
-All experiments are implemented in Torch \citep{torch}.
+We do not perform any dataset-specific tuning and regularization other than dropout~\citep{dropout} and early stopping on validation sets.